TechnicalPursuit/TIBET-Examples/pizza/README.md

-In a similar fashion, TIBET signals start at the top of the controller stack, work downward, descend into the DOM, change direction, and work upward from the target nodee to the top of the controller chain.
+In a similar fashion, TIBET signals start at the top of the controller stack, work downward, descend into the DOM, change direction, and work upward from the target node to the top of the controller chain.

 Capture and bubbling semantics are preserved, but controller objects are now available at the start of the capture sequence and the end of the bubbling